-- 1) Within the Clinical Performance Measures form (see detailed instructions in Appendix B), outline time-framed and realistic goals that are responsive to the identified needs. - 2) Within the Financial Performance Measures form (see detailed instructions in Appendix B), outline time-framed and realistic goals for the project period that are responsive to the organization's financial performance.
+- 1) Within the Clinical Performance Measures form (see detailed instructions in Appendix B), outline time-framed and realistic goals that are responsive to the identified needs. - Within the Financial Performance Measures form (see detailed instructions in Appendix B), outline time-framed and realistic goals for the project period that are responsive to the organization's financial performance. - 3) Describe the organization's evaluation process for additional assessment of the health care needs of the target population, including: - a) The frequency and when the last assessment occurred.